 Blue frowns for just a moment before clearing his expression.
 He was waiting for her to speak out, he’s more frustrated with himself for his choice of words.
 “I didn’t mean it was just fun.
 It added another layer to the planning and fighting that we weren’t used to, helped us grow stronger.”

 “Restrictions often force people to become creative,” Sabra asserts with a nod.
 “But wouldn’t this also restrict the ability of both teams to work together?
 Even swapping positions, only one team would ever get the full benefit of the exercise.”

 Blue shrugs.
 “Even if we assume only one side is having some interesting restriction, which I don’t think was true in today’s scenario for example, in the end it’s a tradeoff.
 We decided that making the scenarios more realistic is way more valuable than just deciding who the best combination of six trainers are.
-It’s not like we’re training to put down a trainer uprising, or hunt teams of well coordinated renegades.”
+It’s not like we’re preparing to hunt teams of renegades or something.”